Pinwheel Scheduling with Real Periods

 We continue the analysis of real-valued instances with three periods.
 The proof of Theorem~\ref{thm:real_3_distinct} based on Lemma~\ref{lem:real_3_exact} provides us with valid schedules for real-valued instances with three periods and density less than or equal to $\frac{5}{6}$.
 For an instance that applies to case~(I) of Lemma~\ref{lem:real_3_exact}, the schedule is determined by the individual period values of the instance.
 Namely, the schedule is instance-sensitive, which did not occur in the case of two periods in Section~\ref{sec:2_periods_proof}.
 (The same is true if the schedulability is derived from Lemmas~\ref{lem:monotonicity} and \ref{lem:partitioning}, and Theorem~\ref{thm:real_2_density_1}.)

 On the other hand, for an instance that applies to cases~(II) through (VII), the schedule is independent of the individual period values of the instance.
 In particular, the last instance of Lemma~\ref{lem:miyagi_3_2-7}, which corresponds to the condition of case~(VII), has no $\varepsilon$, and the instance itself is the one with minimum periods among those schedulable.
-This fact can be expressed in the context of the paper~\cite{doi:10.1137/1.9781611977042.8} as follows: \begin{corollary} $\{((\frac{12}{5}, \frac{12}{5}, 6), |121213212123|)\}$ is a Pareto surface of the set of all real-valued instances $(a_{1}, a_{2}, a_{3})$ such that $a_{1} \geq \frac{12}{5}$, $a_{2} \geq \frac{12}{5}$, $a_{3} \geq 6$, and $\frac{1}{a_{1}} + \frac{1}{a_{2}} + \frac{1}{a_{3}} \leq \frac{5}{6}$. \end{corollary} Unlike Corollary~\ref{cor:pareto_2}, we conjecture that there is no Pareto surface of the set of all real-valued instances with three periods and density less than or equal to $\frac{5}{6}$.
+This fact can be expressed in the context of \cite{doi:10.1137/1.9781611977042.8} as follows: \begin{corollary} $\{((\frac{12}{5}, \frac{12}{5}, 6), |121213212123|)\}$ is a Pareto surface of the set of all real-valued instances $(a_{1}, a_{2}, a_{3})$ such that $a_{1} \geq \frac{12}{5}$, $a_{2} \geq \frac{12}{5}$, $a_{3} \geq 6$, and $\frac{1}{a_{1}} + \frac{1}{a_{2}} + \frac{1}{a_{3}} \leq \frac{5}{6}$. \end{corollary} Unlike Corollary~\ref{cor:pareto_2}, we conjecture that there is no Pareto surface of the set of all real-valued instances with three periods and density less than or equal to $\frac{5}{6}$.